guipborges/TSOView/README.md

-View it in the: https://tsoview.streamlit.app/
+Visit it in the: https://tsoview.streamlit.app/